TZstatsADS/Spring2021-Project3-group8/README.md

 + Team 8
 + Branch Editor: Eve Washington

-+ Project summary: In this Brnach project, I created a classification engine for facial emotion recognition using a Convolutional neural network.
++ Project summary: In this branch, I created a classification engine for facial emotion recognition using a Convolutional neural network.
 Main.RMD contains all the code to run the Network.

 ```
 proj/